If you're good with detail and are interested in buildings and construction, a career as a building control surveyor may be for you

 The private sector is able to undertake building control duties in England and Wales, meaning individual firms of consultants are also employers of building control surveyors.

 Within Northern Ireland the building control function is entirely administered and controlled by the local authority district councils.
 This is the case in Scotland, too, where all local authorities are members of the Local Authorities Building Standards in Scotland (LABSS).

-Opportunities exist for suitably qualified and experienced surveyors to work independently as self-employed approved inspectors, although they need to be registered on the Approved Inspector Register of the Construction Industry Council (CIC).
+With experience and suitable qualifications, you could become a self-employed approved inspector and work independently.
+To do this you would need to be registered on the Approved Inspector Register of the Construction Industry Council (CIC).

 Look for job vacancies at:

 Recruitment agencies, such as Macdonald and Company, also handle vacancies.

 You'll usually receive relevant on-the-job training from your employer.
 If you are not fully qualified or have been employed at a lower level you may be supported through release for part-time study to full professional qualification.

 You can also work towards getting accreditation with a relevant professional body.
 If you have completed an accredited degree or postgraduate conversion course, you can complete two years of RICS structured training, known as the Assessment of Professional Competence (APC).
 Successful completion of this allows you to become a chartered surveyor.
 Ongoing continuing professional development (CPD) is important to the work of building control surveyors as knowledge of current legislations and regulations needs to be maintained.